influxdata/docs-v2/content/v2.0/reference/cli/influx/config/delete.md

 weight: 201
 ---

-The `influx config delete` command deletes an InfluxDB connection configuration from the `config` file (by default, stored at `~/.influxdbv2/config`).
+The `influx config delete` command deletes an InfluxDB connection configuration from the `configs` file (by default, stored at `~/.influxdbv2/configs`).

 ## Usage
 ```